Actionable Three-Phase Infeasibility Optimization with Varying Slack Sources: Introduction

 Initially, the concept of quantifying infeasibility used power balance network constraints for positive sequence systems to find a solvable boundary for otherwise insolvable power flow simulations \cite{overbye}.
 We formulated an \textbf{infeasibility analysis} using \Isources{} and KCL network constraints for transmission networks in \cite{marko} and three-phase networks in \cite{PSCC}, where we additionally developed an L1-norm objective formulation that effectively localized the sources of infeasibility.
 Our work in \cite{PSCC} and \cite{marko} focused only on slack current models that can be directly added into the KCL network constraints.
-Neither work included any analysis on whether the algorithmic performance would change if \Isources{} were replaced with either \power{} or \GBsources, both of which can represent physical grid assets.
+These works, \cite{PSCC} and \cite{marko}, did not include analysis on the selection of \Isources{} or other realistic physical asset models, such as slack reactive power or slack susceptance sources, that naturally represent physical assets.
 In addition, operational constraints, like nodal voltages bounds, were not included in the prior formulation.

-In this paper, we evaluate slack model choices by analyzing both problem complexity and real-world applications.
-We ensure the solutions from our TPIA formulations are feasible and actionable by using inequality constraints to incorporate bus voltage magnitude restrictions.
-We give insight into the mathematical complexity of each formulation in Section \ref{methodology} and empirically verify computational complexity using convergence properties from infeasible networks in Section \ref{result}.
-To evaluate the practicality of each slack source, we consider the relationship between physical assets that address real-world challenges, like capacitor banks, and the information provided from each TPIA formulation.
-We find that \power{} or \admittance{} best represent reactive power compensation because real power or conductance slack variables can be set to zero, which allows only reactive power slack injections.
+In this paper, we develop a TPIA formulation in Section \ref{methodology} with realistic, actionable solutions by incorporating bus voltage magnitude restrictions using inequality constraints and introducing slack sources that model real-world devices.
+We consider the relationship between physical assets that address real-world challenges, like capacitor banks, and subsequently develop TPIA formulations for reactive power compensation using slack reactive power or susceptance sources.
+We empirically compare TPIA with standard three-phase power flow simulations and demonstrate implementing reactive power compensation based on a TPIA solution to make a formerly-unsolvable test case feasible in Section \ref{result}.